awsdocs/aws-app-runner-developer-guide/doc_source/service-source-image.md

 ### Using an image stored in Amazon ECR *in a different AWS account*<a name="service-source-image.providers.ecr-cross"></a>

-When you create an App Runner service, you can use an image stored in an Amazon ECR repository that belongs to a different AWS account that the one that your service is in\.
-There are a few additional considerations when using a cross\-account image, in addition to the considerations listed in the previous section about a same\-account image\.
+When you create an App Runner service, you can use an image stored in an Amazon ECR repository that belongs to an AWS account other than the one that your service is in\.
+There are a few additional considerations to keep in mind when using a cross\-account image, in addition to those listed in the previous section about a same\-account image\.
 + The cross\-account repository should have a policy attached to it\.
 The repository policy provides your access role with permissions to read images in the repository\.
 Use the following policy for this purpose\.
 Replace `access-role-arn` with the Amazon Resource Name \(ARN\) of your access role\.

   ```